drcscodes/drcs.codes/content/python/exercises/dates/_index.md

 ### `weekday_from`

-Assume that you use numbers to indicate the day of the week.
-For example, you might use 0 to represent Monday, 1 to represent Tuesday, and so on.
-There are always seven days in each week.
+You use numbers to indicate the day of the week, 0 to represent Monday, 1 to represent Tuesday, and so on.

 Write a function named `weekday_from` that takes two `int` parameters:
 - `today` -- the current day, and